Katja-Jagd/YAIB/README.md

 encourage further development to benefit the scientific community.
 The demo datasets have been released under an [Open Data Commons Open Database License (ODbL)](https://opendatacommons.org/licenses/odbl/1-0/).

-# Self-supervised Learning extension ()
+# Self-supervised Learning extension
+The following section lays out the exact command needed to reproduce the results from the self-supervised extensions made to the original YAIB repositiry.
+The commands points to the data, model and gin configuration files with the final fine-tuned hyperparameters

 ### Pooling datasets
 To pool the datasets used for pre-training following the instructions of `YAIB/icu_benchmarks/data/dataset_pooling.ipynb`

-To reproduce the results from the self-supervised extension run the following commands that points to the gin configuration files with the fine-tuned hyperparameters

 ### Pre-training
 ```